 (Bellevue, free)

-Get an education on boats of all kinds, take a free tour of the Argosy Ship Canal, try your hand at welding, and build your own little boat at this Seattle Maritime Festival Past Event Like List highlight.
+Get an education on boats of all kinds, take a free tour of the Argosy Ship Canal, try your hand at welding, and build your own little boat at this Seattle Maritime Festival Past Event List highlight.

 (Ballard, free)

-FILM - Black Radical Imagination: Fugitive Trajectories
+57. Black Radical Imagination: Fugitive Trajectories Past Event List

 See experimental short films that highlight contemporary stories within the African diaspora community.